Is Milky Way gravitationally stable? A TNG50 view from cosmic noon to the present day: Results

 \subsection{How stability varies across the galaxy disc ?}

 We present the radial profile of the stability parameter $(Q_{T})$ against the growth of local axisymmetric instabilities in Figure 5.
 We divide our sample into two subsets of barred and unbarred galaxies to assess if the presence of a bar has any impact on local stability levels.
 We observe that the MWAs are dynamically stable against the growth of local axisymmetric instabilities $(Q_{T}>2)$ from $z=2.5$ to $z=0$.
 The minimum value of $Q_{T}$ decreases at lower redshifts, approaching $Q^{min}_{T} \approx 2$, especially in the case of the barred galaxies.
 Moreover, between barred and unbarred MW analogs, barred analogs consistently have a smaller $Q^{min}_{T}$ at all epochs.
 The net stability profiles, represented by $Q_{T}$, closely follow those of the gas disc $(Q_{g})$ across all redshifts for both barred and unbarred samples, except between z=0 and z=0.5 in barred galaxies, where the stellar disc dominates the overall stability.
 The progenitors of Milky Way analogs at $z=2.5$ have not yet assembled their full mass budget and remain significantly less massive compared to their present-day counterparts.
 While the gas surface density is higher at this epoch, the resulting destabilizing effect is offset by substantially higher radial velocity dispersions and additional dynamical support from the dark matter halo, which together act to stabilize the MWAs.
 The stellar disc remains stable throughout the redshift range $z=0$, as the increase in surface density over time is counteracted by its consistently high velocity dispersion.
+It is important to note that IllustrisTNG tends to produce dark matter-dominated systems, with stellar-to-total enclosed mass ratios that are at least a factor of two lower than those inferred for observed galaxies \citep{marasco2020massive}.
+Furthermore, \cite{romeo2020lenticulars} show that simulations that underpredict the stellar-to-halo mass fraction produce discs that are overly gravitationally stable.